Jarvis-Keshav/React_course/README.md

    -> then ```js npm run build ```
    -> delete the not needed files

-3. We'll use builder vite:
+3. We'll use bundler vite:
    -> ```js npm create vite@latest ```
    -> write project name and select the rest
    -> then  ```js npm run dev ```